 DEFINITION OF THE ISSUE:

 The Interconnect Modeling BIRD189 defines three separate interfaces as Buffer and Pad (for die pad) and Pin.
 The [Component] subparameters for Si_location and Timing_location only provide Die and Pin options.
 Originally BIRD191 introduced a new “Buffer” option.
 However, BIRD191.1 is changed to just clarify that when there is a choice between a buffer location and a die location due to how an Interconnect Model Set may be configured, the location “Die” always means the buffer location.
-This makes the “Die” location consistent with the existing package model options and when an [Interconnect Model Set[ is used.
+This makes the “Die” location consistent with the existing package model options and when an [Interconnect Model Set] is used.
 Some arguments for this interpretation are given at the end.

 SOLUTION REQUIREMENTS: